cerb/cerb.github.io/privacy.md

 ## Third-Party Data Centers, Cloud Computing, and Virtualization

-WGM remotely provisions, administers, and maintains servers in various data centers throughout the world and WGM does not maintain a physical presence in any of them.
-Most On-Demand services are currently provided from machines exclusively leased and operated by WGM from SoftLayer in their Seattle and Dallas facilities.
-However, other services, like our project portal, are provided from virtual servers in cloud computing and storage environments at Amazon Web Services, Linode, and Slicehost (Rackspace Cloud).
+WGM remotely provisions, administers, and maintains servers in various data centers throughout the world and does not maintain a physical presence in any of them.
+Most legacy Cerb On-Demand services are provided from machines exclusively leased and operated by WGM from IBM/SoftLayer in their Seattle facility.
+Cerb Cloud, and other related services, like our project website, are provided from virtual servers in cloud computing and storage environments at Amazon Web Services, Linode, and GitHub.
 In virtual environments, many users from various organizations share a pool of resources like computational power and storage capacity, although provisioned resources are isolated from one another to a similar degree as leased machines in a datacenter.

 Due to the remote nature of leased servers, colocation, cloud computing, and virtualization, authorized technicians from our vendors and service providers may have temporary access to our servers in order to perform physical maintenance and upgrades, or to provide hands-on assistance with troubleshooting issues like RAID degradation and hardware failures.